boltKrank/ps_homework/Basics_four_scope.md

 The above examples shows parameter variables for defined resources as well as for classes.
 Placing the variable assignments within parenthesis after the class or defined variable name makes the variables parameter variables.
 This makes the values available throughout that class.
 In templates you can access these variables using classname::variable_name or just the variable name on its own for ERB templates.

+## EPP vs ERB:

+EPP you pass variables via the function, i.e.:

+class simon{

+$variable3 = 'value3'

+content => epp('module/template.epp', {
+           variable1 => 'value1',
+           variable2 => 'value2',}),
+}

+This will give the EPP template access to variables with names $variable1 and $variable2.
+The template can also access the variables of the calling class by using <%= $simon::variable3 %>.
+In ERB you don't need to pass the variables to the function, ERB has access to all the variables in the calling class.
+So in the above example, you'd just put <%= @variable3 %> to get its value.

 ## Resource defaults:

 ```